bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 Introduction to Stream Juggler Platform
 ----------------------------

-Stream Juggler Platform (**SJ-Platform**) is an open source, scalable solution for stream and micro-batched processing of unbounded data streams.
+Stream Juggler Platform (**SJ-Platform**) is an open source, scalable solution for stream and micro-batch processing of unbounded data streams.
 The system fits for building an event processing systems and allows a developer to construct connected pipelines for handling data streams. **Stream** is unbound sequence of events processed sequentially from the oldest ones to newest ones.
 SJ-Platform is built to be smooth and easy to understand and learn for an average developer who knows Scala language.
 The system doesn't require any specific knowledge of mathematical concepts like some competing systems require.
 Thus, it makes it easy for a common type engineer to solve stream processing tasks.

 Basically, SJ-Platform is inspired by `Apache Samza <http://samza.apache.org/>`_, but has a lot of features which Samza doesn't provide, like exactly-once processing capability, integrated RESTful API and Web UI and lots of others.